KunalMalviya02/Student_Management_System_Project-C-/README.md

-🎓 Student Management System (C++)
+# Student Management System (C++)

-This is a Student Management System developed in C++ using basic programming concepts such as arrays, functions, loops, and conditional statements.
-The program runs on the console and allows users to manage student records easily.
+## Overview
+The Student Management System is a console-based application developed using C++.
+This project allows users to manage student records in a simple and efficient way.

-The system stores student information like Name, Roll Number, Course, Class, and Contact Number.
-Users can add, view, search, update, and delete student records through a menu-driven interface.
+The system stores basic student information such as Name, Roll Number, Course, Class, and Contact Number.
+It provides different options through a menu-driven interface to perform operations like adding, viewing, searching, updating, and deleting student records.

+---

-✨ Features
+## Features

-Add new student records
+- Add new student records

-Display all student data
+- Display all student records

-Search student by roll number
+- Search student details using roll number

-Update existing student details
+- Update existing student information

-Delete a specific student record
+- Delete a specific student record

-Delete all records
+- Delete all records

-Simple menu-driven interface
+- Simple and easy-to-use menu-driven interface

+---

-🛠 Technologies Used
+## Technologies Used

-Language: C++
+- Programming Language: C++

-Concepts Used:
+- Concepts Used:

-Arrays
+  - Arrays

-Functions
+  - Functions

-Loops
+  - Loops

-Conditional statements
+  - Conditional Statements

-Basic data management

-📋 How It Works
+  - Basic Data Management

+---

+## Program Workflow
-The program shows a menu with different options.
+1. The program displays a menu with different options.

-The user selects an option by entering a number.
+2. The user selects an option by entering a number.

-Based on the selection, the system performs operations like adding, searching, updating, or deleting student records.
+3. Based on the selected option, the system performs the required operation.

-All records are stored temporarily using arrays during program execution.
+4. The data is stored temporarily using arrays during the execution of the program.

+---

-📌 Example Menu
+## Menu Options

 Press 1 to enter data
 Press 2 to show data
 Press 3 to search data
 Press 4 to update data
 Press 5 to delete data
 Press 6 to exit

+---

-🎯 Learning Objectives
+## Learning Objectives
 This project helps in understanding:

-Basic C++ programming
+- Basic C++ programming

-Menu-driven programs
+- Menu-driven programs

-Data storage using arrays
+- Data handling using arrays

-CRUD operations (Create, Read, Update, Delete)
+- CRUD operations (Create, Read, Update, Delete)

+---

-🚀 Future Improvements
+## Future Improvements

-Use structures or classes instead of arrays
+- Use structures or classes instead of arrays

-Store data using file handling
+- Implement file handling to store data permanently

-Add better input validation
+- Add input validation

-Create a GUI version
+- Develop a graphical user interface (GUI)

+---